Kruwed/kruwed.github.io/README.md

-Information webpage for coinjoin coordination.
+Information webpage for Bitcoin privacy.